shikhashikz/shikhashikz.github.io/_posts/2021-07-22-PeakCommunity-JoinNow.md

 ● Emerging CMOs to become CMOs and CMOs to become better CMOs

-● diverse marketing backgrounds
+● Diverse marketing backgrounds

-● without a community, you are simply a commodity
+● Without a community, you are simply a commodity

 ***So, what are you waiting for?
 Be a part of a peer group that helps you consistently connect, intentionally learn, and professionally grow to be in a leadership role, and do the best work of your life.***